U.S. Survivors Recall Sub Ordeal

 One of the crew noticed that seawater had shorted out one of the ship's two batteries, creating a rapid voltage drain.
 He wedged himself into a narrow crawl space to shut off the power.

 ``It's probably a little colder out there (in the Barents Sea) than what we had, but we had no lights,'' McLees said.

 Despite growing doubt that the Russians can be rescued, Persico, a seaman first class aboard the Squalus, offered reason for optimism.
 Despite being one of the last seaman rescued, ``I never gave up hope,'' he said.

-``All submariners are like a brotherhood,'' said Ward. ``We're a very small group.
+``All submariners are like a brotherhood,'' he said. ``We're a very small group.
 Even though we were enemies at one point, we all share something most people don't.''

 On the Net: